Ace Ventura: Pet Detective: Transgender portrayal

-The film has been criticized for the way it portrays transgender people.
+In the film, the male ex-football player Finkle disguises himself over an extended period of time as the female police lieutenant Einhorn.
+Based on Ace Ventura's reaction to, and outing of, Einhorn as Finkle, the film has been criticized for the way it portrays transgender people.
+New Vistas outlined the negative portrayal: "the transgender character was the villain of the film and her body/being attracted to her, made characters physically ill.
+Additionally, the film showed transphobic behaviours by the main character who ridiculed, humiliated, misgendered, and exposed the body of the trans female character without her consent."

 Alexandra Gonzenbach Perkins wrote in Representing Queer and Transgender Identity that mainstream representation of transgender identity at the turn of the 21st century was limited, observing that "the representations that did exist tended to pathologize transgender people as mentally unstable".
-Perkins said Ace Ventura, along with The Crying Game, depicted "transgender characters as murderous villains".
+Perkins said Ace Ventura, along with The Crying Game (1992), depicted "transgender characters as murderous villains".
 In the book Reclaiming Genders, in a chapter focusing on transgender identity, Gordene O. Mackenzie references Ace Ventura as an example of turn-of-the-century films that "illustrate the transphobia implicit in many popular US films".
 Mackenzie describes the scene in which Ace Ventura retches in the bathroom, following the revelation that the woman he had kissed is trans, as "one of the most memorable and blatantly transphobic/homophobic scenes".
-In The New York Times in 2016, Farhad Manjoo also wrote about this scene: "There was little culturally suspect then about playing gender identity for laughs.
+In The New York Times in 2016, Farhad Manjoo also wrote about this scene, "There was little culturally suspect then about playing gender identity for laughs.
 Instead, as in many fictional depictions of transgender people in that era, the scene’s prevailing emotion is of nose-holding disgust."

+Lucy J. Miller, in the book Distancing Representations in Transgender Film: Identification, Affect, and the Audience, analyzed Ace Ventura: Pet Detective's parody of The Crying Game.
+Miller noted that the film reproduces The Crying Game's infamous "reveal" sequence, in which a character reacts with disgust upon learning of a partner's transgender identity.
+In Ace Ventura, the scene is extended for comic effect, with Ventura brushing his teeth, pouring toothpaste down his throat, using a plunger on his lips, burning his clothes, and sobbing in the shower.
+The parody is repeated later when Ventura exposes Einhorn's body, leading to a collective gesture of disgust from the surrounding police officers.
+Miller argued that the length and intensity of Ventura's reaction implies that the disgust expressed in The Crying Game was inadequate, reinforcing the message that audiences should regard transgender bodies with revulsion.